-Honestly, I was originally discouraged when I first started out because I didn’t think that I’d ever be able to afford anything that was anywhere near as good!
+Honestly, I was originally discouraged when I first started because I didn’t think that I’d ever been able to afford anything that was anywhere near as good!
 One big lesson I needed to learn was that I didn’t need to.

 Depending on the living structure you’re putting together, you can get a whole hive in place for around $200.
 Around half of this is going to be the queen, which shows just how pricey they can really be!

 The materials and any other organisms that you need to start a hive aren’t going to cost anywhere near as much as this crucial little critter.